Loris Arnaud

-Loris Arnaud (born 16 April 1987) is a French professional footballer who currently plays as a forward for Championnat National 3 club Chatou.
+Loris Arnaud (born 16 April 1987) is a French professional footballer who plays as a forward for Championnat National 3 club Chatou.

 Early career

 Born in Saint-Germain-en-Laye, Arnaud was raised in Chatou, western Paris.
 He started playing football aged five after his father introduced him to football and joined local football club Chatou.
 Soon, aged 12, Arnaud was spotted by Paris Saint-Germain scouts and joined the club after being persuaded by the club's academies.

 Club career

 Paris Saint-Germain

 Having joined the Paris Saint-Germain's academy aged 12, Arnaud spent seven years in the academy.
 In the 2007–08 season, Arnaud was soon placed in the first team by manager Paul Le Guen.
 He made his debut, coming on as a substitute for Pierre-Alain Frau, in a 0–0 draw against Lens on 12 August 2007.
 A week later, after his debut, Arnaud then signed his first professional contract.
 Having appeared six times for the club in the first team, Arnaud finally scored his first goal for the club, in a 2–1 win over Strasbourg on 3 November 2007.
 Having 17 appearances in all competitions so far, Arnaud signed a new two-year contract with the club, that will keep him until 2010.

 Soon after, Arnaud soon strained right ankle, that kept him out for a months In the Coupe de France Round of 16 against Bastia, Arnaud scored twice for the club, in a 2–0 victory.